Club Adventures Logo

 Day 3: Agerola

-Day 4: Hiking along Sentiero Degli Dei / Positano / Amalfi
+Day 4: Hiking along Sentiero Degli Dei / Positano / Amalfi Coast

-This morning perhaps enjoy a coffee before embarking on what has become one of Italy's most famous hiking trails, the 'Sentiero degli Dei' (Footpath of the Gods) which will bring you all the way to Positano.
-This path winds its way through unique scenery and boasts unrivalled views along the coast.
+This morning, you’ll take on what has become one of Italy's most famous hiking trails – the Sentiero degli Dei (Footpath of the Gods) – which will bring you all the way to Positano.
+This path winds its way through unique scenery and boasts unrivalled views of the coast.
 Walk through forests and fields of wildflowers, past ancient stone huts and beside sheer walls of granite.
-Glimpse local farmers tending their crops by hoe and elbow grease, herds of goats feeding beside the trail beside their shepherds, and teams of workmen commuting by mule.
-By late morning you will reach Vallone di Grarelle, then continue to the hamlet of Nocelle, a picturesque village situated above Positano.
-A walk through the village leads to what’s known as the Montepertuso Crossing – a deep gorge with limestone walls.
-From Montepertuso it's just a short walk down the old steps, through olive groves and vineyards, to beautiful Positano (though you can take a bus instead if you like).
-From Positano continue to Amalfi by boat and enjoy the scenery from a different view point.
+Glimpse local farmers tending their crops by hoe and elbow grease, herds of goats feeding beside the trail beside their shepherds and teams of workmen commuting by mule.
+By late morning, you’ll reach Vallone di Grarelle, then continue to the hamlet of Nocelle – a picturesque village above Positano.
+Walk through the village to the Montepertuso Crossing – a deep gorge with limestone walls.
+From Montepertuso you’ll walk down the old steps, through olive groves and vineyards, to Positano.
+Continue to Amalfi by boat and take in the gorgeous scenery from a different viewpoint.

-Day 6: Kayaking & Hiking around Amalfi
+Day 6: Kayaking & Hiking around Amalfi / Minori

-Day 7: Hiking to Ravello / Amalfi
+Day 7: Hiking to Ravello / Minori

-Day 8: Amalfi
+Day 8: Minori

 Image